 Call for Posters and Showpieces

-The Posters and Showpieces track (called the “showpieces track” for short) offers an interactive opportunity to discuss recent research, experiences, challenges, ideas, prototypes, and accomplishments with the VL/HCC community.
-Formerly called “posters and demonstrations”, the category now includes posters, videos, downloadable apps, handouts, electronic devices, physical prototypes, or any other artifacts that facilitate meaningful interactions with other conference attendees.
+The Posters and Showpieces track (called the “showpieces track” for short) offers an interactive and unique opportunity to discuss recent research, experiences, challenges, ideas, prototypes, and accomplishments with the VL/HCC community.
+Formerly called “posters and demonstrations”, the category now includes posters, videos, demos, downloadable apps, handouts, electronic devices, physical prototypes, or any other artifacts that facilitate meaningful interactions and discussions with other conference attendees.

 - Current research in progress.
 This might include:

 - Original or innovative technologies or prototypes that may or may not be accompanied by an evaluation